 - 1. Demonstrate how to make a vaccine ineffective - 2.
 Confer resistance to antibiotics or antiviral agents - 3.
 Enhance a pathogen's virulence or make a non-virulent microbe virulent - 4.
 Increase transmissibility of a pathogen - 5.
 Alter the host range of a pathogen - 6.
 Enable a pathogen's ability to evade diagnostic or detection modalities - 7.
-Enable the weaponization of a biological agent or toxin uncontrolled release of this engineered pathogen?
-What could and should the plant lab itself do to address these concerns, and who else could and should it collaborate with along these lines?
+Enable the weaponization of a biological agent or toxin itself do to address these concerns, and who else could and should it collaborate with along these lines?